Collection & Materials Selection

 - Once accepted, the library retains unconditional ownership of the item and reserves the right to decide the conditions of display, location, and access to the materials.

 - The Library is pleased to accept monetary gifts for the purchase of library materials.
-Prospective donors are encouraged to discuss potential gifts and possible subjects or titles with the Librarian, Assistant Librarian, or Acquisitions Librarian.
+Prospective donors are encouraged to discuss potential gifts and possible subjects or titles with the Librarian or Assistant Librarian.

 Collection Evaluation and Maintenance